 Prior to his academic career, Dr. Gil-Garcia held several government positions, including systems analyst, responsible for the data processing system, and the director's Executive Assistant at the General Direction of Rural Development, Secretary of Agricultural Development of the State of Mexico.

-He has been a volunteer in several non-profit organizations and is an active member of professional associations in fields such as Public Administration, Information Systems, Public Policy, and Political Science.
+He has been a volunteer in several non-profit organizations and is an active member of professional associations in several fields such as Digital Government, Public Administration, Information Systems, Public Policy, and Political Science.

 He is also a former Fulbright Scholar.